 Start out with a piece of foam.
 It’s better to find styrofoam with a thickness of about 3 inches.
 Because then you can craft all the caves within the single foam.

-But it is difficult to find such styrofoam, and I recommend using standard craft styrofoam around an inch thick for the base piece of foam and gluing 3 styrofoams together.
-You can use Silicone or a glue gun to paste styrofoam sheets to form the rocky 3D background.
-Also, as shown in the video, you can use toothpicks to strengthen the base foam.
+But if there are no styrofoam sheets with a 3-inch thickness, you can use standard craft styrofoam around an inch thick for the base piece of foam and glue 3 styrofoams together.
+You can use Silicone or a glue gun to paste styrofoam sheets together to form the rocky 3D background.
+Also, you can use toothpicks to strengthen the base foam as shown in the video.

-We’ll begin by taking some measurements with an appropriate piece of foam selected.
 First, measure the width and height of the enclosure.
-After taking each measurement, mark the foam once more to create the base outline of the background.
+After taking each measurement, mark the foam to create the base outline of the background.
 However, make it slightly smaller to accommodate the thickness of the concrete, which will be applied later.

 After marking the margins, the next step is to cut the base styrofoam for the aquarium background.
 Simply you can use a knife or a hot knife which is pretty efficient at cutting styrofoam.